Cataclysm Druid Endgame Build Guide

 - Cataclysm is your main damage skill, and maintaining its uptime is paramount!
 The more densely packed mobs are, and the smaller area Cataclysm's strikes have to spread, the better.
 It's possible (and ideal) to overlap the strikes onto multiple enemies or focus fire down a boss.

 - Pulverize rounds out the Skill bar as a means to mitigate incoming damage and remain in Werebear form while triggering the first half of Ancestral Guidance.
-Use it liberally between casts of Cataclysm.
+Use it frequently between casts of Cataclysm.

 Skill Passives